 The American Italian Museum is located within the American Italian Cultural Center in New Orleans, Louisiana.
 The museum tells the history of American Italians in the Southeast and their contributions to all areas of our daily lives through photographs, articles, family histories, and memorabilia by themes such as Societies and Festivals, Music, the Immigrant, Geneology, Personalities, and much more.

-Museum CLOSED through May 2019 for renovations.
+Museum CLOSED for renovations.

 Museum Donation Policy: